ooni/ooni.org/content/about/faq.md

 which incorrectly indicate the presence of network interference (such as the blocking of a website or app).**

-OONI Probe test results, collected from the network of the user, are automatically compared with test results collected from a non-censored network.
+When measuring the accessibility of websites, OONI Probe compares the results from your network with the results from a non-censored network.
 If the results don't match, then the OONI Probe test result in question is flagged as an "anomaly", indicating potential network interference.
-Many of these anomalies are in fact cases of network interference, while some are false positives.
+Many of these anomalies are in fact cases of network interference, while some may be false positives.

 ### Why do false positives occur?

-False positives can occur due a number of reasons, such as the
+False positives can occur due a number of reasons.

-following:
+Below are some reasons which may trigger false positives in **website testing**:

 * **Transient network failures.** If OONI Probe tests are performed on an unstable network, the test results may show signs of potential